MonoGame/MonoGame/Documentation/using_pipeline_tool.md

 ## Linking Content To Your Game

-Once you have build your game content you have a few different ways to add it to your game project.
+Once you have built your content you have a few different ways to add the XNBs to your game project.

 ### Manual Copy